ADVENTIST TIMELINE OF CHANGE

 1883 - At this General Conference Session, it is decided against publishing a Church Manual, as it is deemed undesirable to take any steps towards a discipline, creed or form of formalism (RH, Nov.
 27).

 1888 - The 27th General Conference Session is held at Minneapolis, Minnesota, with 91 delegates, and approx. 475 attendees.
-God brings the truth of righteousness by faith to His people through Elders Waggoner and Jones.
+God brings the truth of justification by faith to His people through Elders Waggoner and Jones.
 Built on a powerful Biblical foundation, this message of the love of God marks the beginning of the Loud Cry.
 But sadly, the message is resisted by a large majority of the church leadership.
 Ellen White writes, “The prejudices and opinions that prevailed at Minneapolis are not dead by any means.
 The seeds there sown are ready to spring into life and bear a like harvest, because the roots are still left.... and will bear their unholy fruit, to poison the perception and blind the understanding of those you connect with, in regard to the messengers and messages that God sends…” (Manuscript 40, 1890; 1888 Materials, ch.
 115)

 1889 – The Fundamental Principles are expanded to 28 sections and published in the 1889 Yearbook, leaving the first two on the doctrine of God unchanged.
 It remains unchanged during its reprinting from 1905-1914 in the SDA Yearbook.